 We realize that it is sometimes necessary for students to check out of school because of illness.
 Any disease or condition that a student has should be noted on the student's registration form.
 If a student becomes too ill to go to class, a parent or guardian will be called to come for the student.
-A SICK STUDENT IS TO COME TO THE OFFICE IMMEDIATELY UPON BECOMING ILL.
+A student that is feeling ill should report to the nurse or contact the office immediately.
 STUDENTS ARE NOT TO STAY IN THE RESTROOM WHEN ILL (this will be considered skipping).
 Students are not to call home and tell parents to pick them up.
 The Principal or Assistant Principal will contact the parent or guardian.
 Any student who leaves without permission of the Principal or Assistant Principal will be considered as "skipping" class.
 The emergency checkouts will be published 4th block each day.
 It will be the responsibility of the student to make up missed assignments when they return to school.